 Teacher Coach(es): Don Crowley

 Attorney Coach(es): Elliot Loew, Patrick.J.
 Hannon

 Jody Sarak v.
 Michael / Michelle D. Chervy – Copyright infringement.
-Doing an assignment, college student file shares musician's work via Internet.
-Is Professor liable for contributory infringement, or did student act alone, or, regardless, is it “permitted fair use”?
+Doing an assignment, a college student file shared a musician's work via the internet.
+Was the professor liable for contributory infringement, or did the student act alone?
+Was it “permitted fair use”?

 National Rank: 29th

 Attorney Coach(es): Dennis McHugh, Kevin Sullivan